Soypete/Production-Go-Examples/ex-2-channels-routines/README.md

-# Build a scheduler
+# Build a worker pool

-Using the template provided in `main.go` build a scheduler using what learned about Go Channels and Goroutines.
+Using the template provided in `main.go` build a worker pool using what learned about Go Channels and Goroutines.
 This example will accept number of workers and then use the workers to perform a task.
 It should take between 20-30 min?
 <!-- how long should this take -->